karatelabs/karate/karate-core/README.md

 }
 ```

-Karate has [great options for re-usability](https://github.com/intuit/karate#calling-other-feature-files), so if the above JSON is saved as `locators.json`, you can do this in a `common.feature`:
+Karate has [great options for re-usability](https://github.com/intuit/karate#calling-other-feature-files), so once the above JSON is saved as `locators.json`, you can do this in a `common.feature`:

 ```cucumber
 * call read 'locators.json'
 ```

 > For those who are wondering how this works behind the scenes, since `read` refers to the [`read()`](https://github.com/intuit/karate#reading-files) function, the behavior of [`call`](https://github.com/intuit/karate#calling-javascript-functions) is that it will *invoke* the function *and* use what comes after it as the solitary function argument.
+And here, this is [shared scope](https://github.com/intuit/karate#shared-scope).

-This looks deceptively simple, but what it will do is pretty powerful.
-It will inject all top-level "keys" of the JSON file into the Karate "context" as global variables.
-In normal programming languages - global variables are a *bad thing*, but for test-automation (when you know what you are doing :) this can be *really* convenient.
+This looks deceptively simple, but what happens is very interesting.
+It will inject all top-level "keys" of the JSON file into the Karate "context" as global [variables](https://github.com/intuit/karate#def).
+In normal programming languages, global variables are a *bad thing*, but for test-automation (when you know what you are doing) - this can be *really* convenient.

-So now you have `testAccounts`, `leftNav` and `transactions` as variables, and you have a nice "name-spacing" of locators to refer to in your different feature files and test scripts:
+So now you have `testAccounts`, `leftNav` and `transactions` as variables, and you have a nice "name-spacing" of locators to refer to - within your different feature files:

 ```cucumber
 * input(testAccounts.numTransactions, '0')